 This genealogical section of the WexfordTown.ie website is full of information and links to help you research family histories based around Wexford.
 It also includes a link to a surname search bar showing the distribution of a particular surname across the country in the mid-19th century as well as links to some wonderful photographs from c.
 100 years ago.

-This is a fantastic list of links which delves deep into various aspects and resources related to genealogical research in Wexford.
+This is a fantastic list of links which delves deep into various aspects and resources related to Wexford genealogy and research of that area of interest.
 Certain heritage and genealogy-focussed tourist sites are noted as well as links to information about seminal historical events in Wexford’s history.

 This links to a comprehensive census completed in November 1922 of all people serving in the National Army at that time.
 You can search by name, age or general location and on the results image you will even see a home address and next of kin for each soldier.
 [Press ‘Ctrl’ and ‘+’ on your keyboard to zoom in and read the handwritten census form.]
 You may find other aspects of this Irish Military Archive website interesting also as it contains lots of photographs, witness statements and maps from the last 90+ years of Ireland’s military history.